iqbalyarkhan/old-website/content/2020-06-21--Dynamic-Programming.md

 Since there can be only one max, we choose the larger value of the two bullet points above to determine our max.

+To summarize, this algorithm is called **Kadane's Algorithm** where running sum is equal to the max of curr and running sum plus curr.
 Code:

 ```cpp